Shians/trie/README.md

 ## Build instructions

-    g++ -std=c++11 -o prog main.cpp trie.cpp
+    make
-    ./prog
+    make example

-Running the code above inside the source directory will demonstrate the basic operations of the implemented trie.
+Running the code above inside the source directory will compile the program and demonstrate the basic operations of the implemented trie.
+The compile executable will be called `prog`.